Howards End, America: in our time, on our shores

 Projection designs by Jeremy Knight for Boston enclaves of poverty and despair

 Read this feature_article in Broadway World about the premiere of HOWARDS END, AMERICA!

 HOWARDS END, AMERICA is a major new chamber opera from the creative team of Allen Shearer, composer and Claudia Stevens, librettist.

-Claudia was invited by the International E. M. Forster Society to contribute a chapter on the opera to its upcoming (2017) publication on E. M. Forster in film and the arts.
-Here is an excerpt from “Page to Stage: A New Opera, Howards End, America,” where Claudia explains creative decisions that led to the opera’s title and American setting:
+Claudia Stevens’ libretto has come to international attention.
+She was invited to contribute a chapter on her adaptation of Howards End as an opera for a special edition on E. M. Forster in the Polish Journal of English Studies.
+Here is an excerpt from “Page to Stage: A New Opera, Howards End, America.”

 “Rather than setting the action in England, it is placed in America within a particular social, economic and political climate, that of the McCarthy era, with which an American audience might identify.
 I realized that the English lower-class status of Leonard Bast and his wife Jacky would not resonate with our audience.
 So I decided that Leonard and Jacky would be African American; that they would be subject to the racial politics and attitudes of the fifties (indeed, possibly of the present day).
 How much more convincing for an audience is the “forbidden love” between Helen and Leonard Bast, the indifference of the Wilcoxes, and their refusal to take responsibility for the homeless Leonard and Jacky!”

 Read the entire article here.